Haughton, Louisiana: Education

 The community is in the Bossier Parish School District.

 Most of Haughton is zoned to Haughton Elementary School.
 A portion of Haughton does not include, but is considered it, contains the collective boundary of T. L. Rodes Elementary School (Pre-Kindergarten-Grade 1), Platt Elementary School (grades 2-3), and Princeton Elementary School (grades 4-5).
 All residents are assigned to Haughton Middle School and Haughton High School.

-Bossier Parish is in the areas of Bossier Parish Community College and Northwest Louisiana Technical Community College.
+Media

+KBTT is a radio station in Haughton.